sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 It is extra helpful if you've re-concretized your environment and have build directories from multiple hashes in your environment.

-For item 2) it is importnant to remember that `spack` is building with a different environment from the one you used to call the `spack install` command.
+For item 2) it is important to remember that `spack` is building with a different environment from the one you used to call the `spack install` command.
 The build shell has a unique environment that should be accessed to run tests.
 If you wish to run tests you will need to make sure you have that environment available to